-- 'Video Error' displayed in AXIS Companion, or - 'Stream: Error.
-Something went wrong.
-Maybe there are too many viewers.' in Chrome/Firefox, or of the Axis device.
+- 'Video Error' displayed in AXIS Companion, or

+- 'Stream: Error.

+Something

+went wrong.

+Maybe there

+are too many

+viewers.' in

+Chrome/Firefox,

+or

-- '503 service unavailable' error in Quick Time, or - 'Camera not available' displayed in AXIS Camera Station, or - 'Error reading video stream' message in browser when using the Java applet
+- '503 service unavailable' error in Quick Time, or

+- 'Camera not available' displayed in AXIS Camera Station, or

+- 'Error reading video stream' message in browser when using the Java applet